 NXP Semiconductors offer a wide range of automotive products for applications such as ADAS and highly automated driving, connectivity, vehicle networking, functional safety, and automotive security.
 NXP has introduced S32 MCUs and MPUs for automotive applications that have a design that combines performance and power economy.
 This platform is intended to address the present and future difficulties in connectivity, security, and safety.
 They provide a complementary S32 Design Studio as part of the overall solution that comprises a comprehensive automotive-grade SDK with low-level drivers and ecosystem support.

-The exclusive partnership between eInfochips and NXP Semiconductors delivers technology services to a global client base in IoT, home and industrial automation, automotive, infotainment systems, and medical devices. eInfochips’ expertise in ADAS/autonomous vehicles, HEMS/EV charging, V2X, telematics, infotainment, and multimedia helps global OEMs and Tier1s provide a superior experience, safety, and efficiency.
+eInfochips, leveraging its partnership with NXP, offers technology services to a global client base across IoT, home and industrial automation, automotive, infotainment systems, and medical devices. eInfochips’ expertise in ADAS/autonomous vehicles, HEMS/EV charging, V2X, telematics, infotainment, and multimedia helps global OEMs and Tier1s deliver a superior customer experience, safety, and efficiency.
 For more information, contact us.